Auckland

 Programming Technology Level 2

 In this course, students will continue developing their programming skills they started with in DGT11A using Python.
 They will now begin to use Graphic User Interfaces, rather than just text-based programs and use images, buttons, and text boxes.
+Programming students will also get the opportunity to develop games.
 They will also learn how to handle databases using Microsoft Access and SQL coding.They will learn how about computer science concepts such as computer security and encryption for one of their external exams at the end of the year.

 This course builds on the skills and knowledge gained in Level 1 Samoan.
 Students will further develop their ability to communicate in Gagana Samoan in a range of situations.
 They will also deepen their understanding of Samoan culture.